arvidn/libtorrent/docs/index.rst

 Contributions by Steven Siloti, Alden Torres, Magnus Jonsson, Daniel Wallin and Cory Nelson

-Thanks to Reimond Retz for bugfixes, suggestions and testing
+Thanks to Reimond Retz for bug fixes, suggestions and testing

 See github__ for full list of contributors.